KRakeesh04/s1/src/content/docs/electrical-fundamentals/24-protection-tests.md

 ### Procedure

-1. Installation is disconnected by turning off main switches, MCB, RCCB
+1. Turn off main switches, MCBs, RCCBs - to disconnect the installation
-2. All appliances are unplugged
+2. Unplug all appliances
-3. All switches are in on state
+3. Turn on all switches
-4. Appropriate scale is set on the tester
+4. Set appropriate scale on the tester
-5. One probe is connected to the earth bus bar
+5. Connect one probe to the earth bus bar
-6. Other probe is connected to the earth of the socket
+6. Connect other probe to the earth of the socket
-7. Circuit is tested
+7. Test the circuit

-8. If the reading is less than $10\,\Omega$, test is passed
+If the reading is less than $10\,\Omega$, test is passed. $ $